 PGCPS currently has formal agreements, Memorandum of Understandings, with Prince George's Community College and Bowie State University.
 As part of the agreement, the list of courses that receive both high school and college credit have been identified.
 Additionally, the college shares student grades directly with PGCPS.
 If students are participating in Dual Enrollment at an institution where PGCPS does not have a formal agreement, grades must be submitted to the Department of College and Career Readiness and Innovative Programs, to be added to the high school transcript.

-Key registration dates to remember for Summer and Fall 2016 registration:
+Key registration dates to remember for Spring 2017 registration:

 - Ongoing registration until classes are filled, Bowie State University and Anne Arundel Community College